 This delicacy consists of two puff pastry discs with pastry cream and orange glaze on top.
 Sometimes it is topped with half a cherry.

-10. The Cordoba cake
+10. The cake of Cordoba

 An icon of Cordovan pastries is, of course, the Cordovan cake.
-You can find this circular cake made with puff pastry and filled with angel hair or cider in almost any cafeteria in the province.
+You can find this circular cake made with puff pastry and filled with angel hair or cider in practically any cafeteria in the province.

-11. English Cake
+11. English cake

 Anyone who decides to visit Carmona for its tourist attractions should not miss the Alcazar, the Roman necropolis, the church of Santa Maria de la Asuncion or the convent of Santa Clara.